December 23rd, 1906 — March 22nd, 1973

 Spy Smasher was released when Republic Pictures was at their serial-making peak; the studio had honed its action scenes to thrilling perfection, but had not yet begun to emphasize action at the expense of characterization, as they would within a few years.
 Richmond, who could handle both action and characterization, was just the leading man the serial needed.
 He played two roles in the cliffhanger: Alan Armstrong, a war correspondent who assumed the identity of Spy Smasher to battle Nazi agents, and Jack, Armstrong’s twin brother, who joined Alan in his campaign and saw almost as much action as his brother did.
 Richmond, playing both hero and sidekick, was required to carry over half the dialogue scenes by himself, and he handled the acting challenge extremely well, making the two brothers seem like entirely different characters.
 His Alan was calm, serious, and thoughtful, while his Jack was easy-going and impetuous.
 Richmond’s performance, along with the fast-moving script and the action scenes staged by director William Witney and stuntman David Sharpe, made Spy Smasher one of Republic’s greatest hits, a cliffhanger that is still rated as one of the best ever made.

-Richmond continued to work steadily as a supporting actor and occasional lead for Fox and some independent studios until his next serial, Haunted Harbor (Republic, 1944)–a colorful, action-packed adventure, and easily Richmond’s second-best starring serial, though not nearly as good as Spy Smasher.
+Richmond continued to work steadily as a supporting actor and occasional lead for Fox and some independent studios, while also making training films for the US Army.
+His next serial was Haunted Harbor (Republic, 1944)–a colorful, action-packed adventure, and easily Richmond’s second-best starring serial, though not nearly as good as Spy Smasher.
 In Harbor, Richmond played Jim Marsden, a schooner captain in the South Seas who was accused of a murder he didn’t commit; his search for the murderer led him to the “haunted” island of Pulamati, where he encountered a gang of criminals trying to scare people away from a cache of sunken gold with a mechanical sea monster.
 The mastermind of the criminal operation, Carter (Roy Barcroft), was also the real murderer, and Marsden managed to unmask him in the final chapter.
 Richmond brought some added personality to his basic character, and helped the viewer identify with Jim Marsden as he struggled to clear himself.

 Richmond’s next film role was in the 1945 Columbia serial, Brenda Starr, Reporter.
 As Police Lieutenant Larry Farrell, he was second-billed, but had little to do in this outing but serve as a periodic deus ex machina for the brash Brenda (Joan Woodbury) and her reporter sidekick Syd Saylor–helping them out of dangerous situations when their investigations of a payroll murder and a gangland murder got them into trouble.
 When not providing backup for the newshounds, he exchanged some weakly-written verbal barbs with Brenda, and reacted with rather exaggeratedly registered comic frustration to her acts of nosy recklessness.
 Saddled with broadly unfunny dialogue, he was often forced to play his Brenda role with corresponding broadness, conveying comically flustered irritability instead of heroic assurance–but still managed to show flashes of his typical affable charm and authoritativeness at times.